 a) Neville.
 He’s snivelly, and a bit of a follower.
 He could be easily tempted by offers of miraculous healing for his parents.
 But I don’t think that he will be.
 If he is tempted, I think he would tell his parents, and that might be enough to snap them back to normal.
 How would you like to know that your son is considering turning to those who tortured you?
 But I don’t think he would in the first place.
 I DO, however, think that we will at some time be lead to think this.
 Neville is likely to be at some point painted as a traitor.

 b) Percy.
 He’s ambitious, and likely to be tempted into a betrayal with offers of power.

 Also, if we’re choosing characters on the basis of lack of predictability, let’s consider Dumbledore or Hagrid.
-Never forget the “glint of triumph” or Hagrid’s obsession with monsters.
+Never forget the “gleam of something like triumph” or Hagrid’s obsession with monsters.

 But personally I don’t think it will be any of these.
 I think Pettigrew will play himself, and choose to reverse his previous choice as best he can – by saving Harry.
 I don’t think that it’s coincidence that Harry mentioned James’ when saving Pettigrew.
 I think that the guilt will begin to build in Pettigrew, changing him from Wormtail back to Peter, and causing him to distract or betray Voldemort enough for Harry to win.
 But I think we are still judging too much on the past.
 Like it or not, this is supposed to be the breaking of the cycle that was started when Voldemort was at school.
 While Rowling does leave hints in the past, the past determines the future only slightly.
 The choices we make today are more likely to affect tomorrow than the choices of 15 years ago, and for life to continue we need to make the choices of today, rather than sticking by the choices you or someone else made years ago.
 It’s how we evolve.